-For 2023/24, this is payable at the rate of 13.8%%.
+For 2024/25, this is payable at the rate of 13.8%%.
 Consequently, the lower the benefit tax charge for employees, the lower your associated Class 1A National Insurance bill.

-As an added incentive, you can claim a 100% first-year capital allowance for any new and unused electric cars that you purchase.
+As an added incentive, you can claim a 100% first-year capital allowance for any new and unused electric cars that you purchase for your business.